 Don’t: Wait until it’s too late to re-engage customers who’ve churned

 If you wait for customers to reach out with negative feedback, you’re going to miss the vast majority of them who won’t even bother.
 That’s why you should absolutely stay on top of your churn rate by implementing winback campaigns sooner rather than later.
-Chances are you’ll end up learning more about what went wrong based on the number of customers who end up in the winback email list—customers who probably wouldn’t have told you otherwise.
+Chances are you’ll end up learning more about what went wrong based on the number of customers who end up in the winback segment—customers who probably wouldn’t have told you otherwise.

 Do: Incentivize the decision to return with a discount or offer